PCB and Non PCB Equipment Disposal

 PCB Equipment Disposal

-Transformers of known PCB content over 50 ppm need to be handled and disposed of according to strict federal regulations (4OCFR 761).
-Solomon Corporation offer simple cost-effective disposal programs for PCB-contaminated (50-499 ppm) and PCB equipment (over 500 ppm).
+Solomon Corporation also has a NELAP-certified laboratory used to test units for PCB (polychlorinated biphenyl) content.
+Transformers of known PCB content over 50 ppm must be handled and disposed of in a manner that adheres to a strict code of Federal regulations (4O CFR Part 761).
+As a service to our power-distribution industry clients, Solomon Corporation offers a simple and cost-effective disposal program for PCB-contaminated equipment (50-499 ppm) and PCB equipment (over 500 ppm).

-Your tested equipment which contains 50-499 ppm PCB can be shipped to Solomon either empty or full (under a Hazardous Waste Manifest).
-Once this equipment is received and documented, Solomon technicians will pump the contaminated oil into segregated bulk tanks.
+PCB - Contaminated Equipment: Your tested equipment which contains 50-499 ppm PCB can be shipped to Solomon either empty or full (under a Hazardous Waste Manifest).
+Once this equipment is received and documented, Solomon technicians pump the contaminated oil into segregated bulk tanks.
 Carcasses and non-porous materials are triple-rinsed, and the coils are burned in our permitted scrap metal recovery oven.

-Tested equipment that contains PCB at levels greater than 500 ppm can be shipped to one of our permitted facilities under a Hazardous Waste Manifest.
-This equipment is stored at our facility until it is shipped to a authorized disposal facility.
+PCB Equipment: Tested equipment that contains PCB at levels greater than 500 ppm can be shipped to one of our permitted facilities under a Hazardous Waste Manifest.
+This equipment is stored at our facility until it is shipped to an authorized disposal facility.

-Solomon will send the Certificates of Disposal on all equipment and fluids for your records, and maintain duplicate records at our facilities in perpetuity.
+Solomon Corporation will send the Certificates of Disposal on all equipment and fluids for your records, and maintain duplicate records at our facilities indefinitely.

-Transformers and other oil filled devices that are known to be less than 50 ppm PCB are not regulated.
-But regulated is not a synonym for risk-free.
-Utility companies need to work with a reputable company that gives prompt service, record-keeping support, liability protection and the financial stability to meet payment obligations today and in the future.
+Non-PCB Equipment Recycling and Disposal: Transformers and other oil filled equipment that are known to be less than 50 ppm PCB are not regulated.
+But non-regulated is not a synonym for risk-free.
+Your company can be confident that Solomon Corporation gives prompt service on recycling and disposal jobs, as well as record-keeping support, liability protection, and the financial stability to meet payment obligations today and in the future.

 back to top